magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-43824-order-cancellation-action-failed-with-error.md

 ## Issue

-Order placed as a logged in user cannot cancel the order.
+Order placed by a logged in customer cannot be cancelled.
 The order cancellation action failed with the following error:

 *Zend_Db_Statement_Exception: SQLSTATE[23000]: Integrity constraint violation: 1452 Cannot add or update a child row: a foreign key constraint fails (`mer33515_ee24developpbdevelop`.`salesrule_customer`, CONSTRAINT `SALESRULE_CUSTOMER_RULE_ID_SEQUENCE_SALESRULE_SEQUENCE_VALUE` FOREIGN KEY (`rule_id`) REFERENCES `sequence_salesrule` (`sequen), query was: INSERT INTO `salesrule_customer` () VALUES (){code}*

 <ins>Steps to reproduce</ins>:

-1. Create a sales rule (coupon type is any of either "Specific Coupon" or "No Coupon").
+1. Create a sales rule (coupon type is either "Specific Coupon" or "No Coupon").
 1. Go to the storefront and log in as a customer and add a product into the cart.
 1. Go to the cart and apply the cart price rule if the cart price rule has a coupon as "Specific Coupon".
 Cart price rule should be applied successfully.
 1. Go to checkout and place the order with any payment method.